M4C Logo AHRC Logo

 • 'The Image of a "Classic": Virago Press and the Feminist Reappraisal of the Classic', The Journal of Languages Texts and Society (LTS), Image(s) and Identity, July 2022.

-• ‘Semi-Pornographic’ Sex-Textbooks: British Print Media Responses to Jane Cousins Make it Happy: What Sex is All About (1978) and Angela Carter’s The Sadeian Woman (1979), Feminism(s) in the Media, [accepted: forthcoming September 2023].
+• 'Semi-Pornographic' Sex-Textbooks: British Print Media Responses to Jane Cousins Make it Happy (1978), Feminism(s) in the Media, University of Ghent, September 2023.

 Public Engagement & Impact